house in the middle of being built

 Disclosure: This post contains affiliate links, which means we receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.

-Building your dream home can be a costly pursuit, so it’s important to analyze your finances, including checking your credit score beforehand.
-Keep in mind that lumber has soared in price, sitting about 30% higher than normal due to inflation.2 If you’re planning to build a house of your own this year, you may want to consider building in a city with cheaper construction costs to keep your total expenses low.
+Building your dream home can be a costly pursuit, so if you’re planning to build a house of your own this year, you may want to consider building in a city with cheaper construction costs to keep your total expenses low.

 You may be thinking about choosing the cheapest place to build a house to save as much money as you can.
 However, finding the right place to settle can be influenced by several factors, from the cost of construction to the quality of the community.